Amit Kavthekar

-Amit Kavthekar (अमित कवठेकर; born 11 August 1984) is an Indian tabla player known as the last ganda-bandhan (ordained disciple) of Utd.
-Allarakha Khansaheb and a prominent disciple of Utd.
-Zakir Hussain.
+Amit Kavthekar (अमित कवठेकर; born 11 August 1984) is an Indian tabla player known as the last ganda-bandhan (ordained disciple) of Alla Rakha and a prominent disciple of Zakir Hussain.
 Kavthekar is regarded as one of the leading young artists of Indian Classical music and tabla.

 Background

 Kavthekar was born and raised in the Shivaji Park neighborhood of Mumbai to a Deshastha Brahmin family.
 His father is acclaimed rangoli artist Suhas Kavthekar.
 He attended Balmohan Vidyamandir in Dadar, and graduated from Ruparel College.

 Musical training

-Regarded as a child prodigy, Kavthekar (aged 6) was brought before Ustad Alla Rakha for consideration as a disciple.
-At age 11, he became a ganda-bandhan (ordained) disciple of Allarakha in a ceremony attended by Pt.
-Bhai Gaitonde, Pt.
-Suresh Talwalkar, Taufiq Qureshi, and Aditya Kalyanpur.
-After Khansaheb's death in 2000, Kavthekar continued his training exclusively with Utd.
-Zakir Hussain, though he had been learning with him since age 7.
-He has also studied the nuances of tabla with Deepak Nerurkar and Pt.
-Sudhir Mainkar.
+Regarded as a child prodigy, Kavthekar (aged 6) was brought before Alla Rakha for consideration as a disciple.
+At age 11, he became a ganda-bandhan (ordained) disciple of Allarakha in a ceremony attended by Bhai Gaitonde, Suresh Talwalkar, Taufiq Qureshi, and Aditya Kalyanpur.
+After Alla Rakha's death in 2000, Kavthekar continued his training exclusively with Zakir Hussain, though he had been learning with him since age 7.
+He has also studied the nuances of tabla with Deepak Nerurkar and Sudhir Mainkar.